How can we help you?

-Our Dillon dental office highly recommends that the tooth be replaced because these problems can potentially lead to premature wear, teeth grinding, and chipped or fractured teeth.
+These problems can potentially lead to premature wear, teeth grinding, and chipped or fractured teeth.
 Replacing missing teeth is also important because all your teeth are designed to work together to allow you to chew and speak properly.
 Missing teeth look unattractive the loss of even one tooth can make these basic functions difficult.

 Tooth Replacement Options

 Tooth replacement options like dental bridges and dental implants are effective because they not only prevent teeth from shifting, but they also restore functionality, allowing you to chew and speak normally.
 In addition, they provide a cosmetic solution by filling the gaps left by missing teeth.

 It is important for you to have teeth that allow you to speak and chew normally, but missing teeth also detract from your self-confidence.
 If you have questions about the solution that is best for you, please contact us, we will be more than happy to answer your questions and discuss your options.